TAX SEASON IS OVER!!

-Now that you survived the first tax season since the Covid-19 Pandemic, let's start making updates to your personal finances and records.
-You don’t need a degree in accounting to audit yourself after tax season, but be aware that it is vital to make sure your financial plan is up to date and realistic.
+Now that you survived another tax season, let's make sure that all of your personal finances and records are up to date.
+You don’t need a degree in accounting to audit yourself after tax season, but it is important to make sure your financial plan doable and realistic.

-Let's start by assessing what you may owe.
-If you owe more to the Internal Revenue Service (IRS), this could mean you were under-withholding from your wages and no one likes a surprise bill come April 15, 2022.
-However, if you received a large tax refund, you may also need to make adjustments to your withholding, because this can mean you’re giving more money to the government each month and you don't want to be that person.
+For example, start by assessing what you may owe.
+If you owe more to the Internal Revenue Service (IRS), this could mean you were under-withholding from your wages.
+If you received a large tax refund, you may also need to make adjustments to your withholding, because this can mean you’re giving more money than necessary and who really want to do that?

 Thank you for checking out our blog.
 Please share your comments or questions about this post below or at email@example.com.
 Also, please share this post using the social media buttons.

-#Followus #Likeus #subscribe #Shareus #cashaccountants, #financialtipstips #taxtips, #moneymatters #smartbudgetting #makingsmartmoneymove #MoneySmartKids #TeenagersMoneyTips #BlackHistoryMoment #BlackFinancialMoments #throwbackmoneymoments
+#Followus #Likeus #subscribe #Shareus #cashaccountants, #financialtipstips #taxtips, #moneymatters #smartbudgetting #makingsmartmoneymove #MoneySmartKids #TeenagersMoneyTips #generationalwealth